 In its place, Londoners were promised a shiny new development that would provide affordable, accessible homes for key workers desperate to get on the property ladder.
 As the first properties hit the market, a report claims that 100 percent of those sold so far have gone to offshore foreign investors. *****I wanted to see how price per m² radiates out from London so I made this gif using the great web map by @darkgreener. *****Mapped!
 House prices per square metre, from brand new data. *****This robot can build a house faster than humans.
 London Housing in Deepest Slump Since the Financial Crisis - Bloomberg.
 London’s housing market is in its worst slump since the depths of the financial crisis eight years ago, part of a broader slowdown that may continue.

 Anyone can do this at the click of a button.
 Unlike the rise in stamp duty in April, which was well anticipated, the vote to leave the EU was not.
+And all markets react most strongly to the unanticipated.
 Inheritances and inequality across and within generations - Institute For Fiscal Studies - IFS.
 Today’s elderly have much more wealth to bequeath than their predecessors, primarily as the result of rising homeownership rates and rising house prices.

 At the same time, today’s young adults will find it harder to accumulate wealth of their own than previous generations did, due to the sharp fall in homeownership, the dramatic decline of defined benefit pensions in the private sector and the stagnation in household incomes.
 Together, these trends mean inherited wealth is likely to play a more important role in determining the lifetime economic resources of younger generations, with important implications for inequality and social mobility.
 Looking at current pensioners, we find that those with the highest lifetime incomes are also those who have inherited the most across the course of their lives.

-The growing importance of inherited wealth Current pensioners: who inherited? #Onthisday 1957: As Britain entered the 'never had it so good' era, the Ideal Home Exhibition showcased all the finest furnishings.
+The growing importance of inherited wealth. #Onthisday 1957: As Britain entered the 'never had it so good' era, the Ideal Home Exhibition showcased all the finest furnishings.
 Superb @Shelter video on why we don't build enough attractive, affordable homes, and what to do about it. #Map shows share of homes that are mobile homes across #USA.
 South is popular!